 - Why?
 Bumps in communication, even this small, add up to wasted time, and just frustrate the user.

 Five isn’t the only limit, though.
 You can go even deeper.
-The best visual aid for this kind of brainstorm is the Ishikawa (or fishbone) diagram, made by Japanese organizational theorist Kaoru Ishikawa.
+The best visual aid for this kind of brainstorm is the Ishikawa (or fishbone) diagram, made by the Japanese organizational theorist Kaoru Ishikawa.

-On the far right, where the “fish head” should be, you write down the problem, product, or feature, and to the left, you branch out into the potential causes of the issue — “the fish bones”.
+On the far right, where the “fish head” should be, you write down the problem, product, or feature, and to the left, you branch out into the potential causes of the issue — “the fish bones.”

-The stepladder method
+Technique #8: The stepladder